 DRP provided an opportunity for public input by conducting a public workshop and an Advisory Group meeting to present the draft management plan to the public.
-These meetings were held on [INSERT Dates], respectively.
-Meeting notices were published in the Florida Administrative Register, [INSERT publication date, VOL/ISSUE], included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
+The advisory group meeting was held on Wednesday August 18, 2021, respectively via Microsoft Teams.
+The public meeting was held on [INSERT DATE].
+Meeting notices were published in the Florida Administrative Register, Advisory Group Meeting published in Vol.47/Issue 152 on August 6, 2021 and Public Meeting Published in [Vol/Issue], included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
 The purpose of the Advisory Group meeting is to provide the Advisory Group members an opportunity to discuss the draft management plan (see Addendum 2).